Shipping, Legal 500 2024

 Philip has extensive experience acting for both insurers and assureds in cases arising across a range of sectors, including marine, professional liability, property, cargo, business interruption and travel risks.

 Much of Philip’s work in the field of shipping and insurance takes place in arbitration.
-Other cases he has undertaken include the following:
+Other relevant cases he has undertaken include the following:

 Philip’s civil fraud experience includes being led on a heavy Commercial Court trial arising out of the collapse of a ponzi scheme, as well as acting alone in smaller cases with a fraud element.